tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 The `Criteria` for EXTERNAL_PREREQUISITES_NOT_MET do not have to be evaluated first, but would be expected to be raised from wherever in the sequence the external resource first fails to be invoked, and is handled within the construct that builds a `Result` object.

-Note that this `Implementation` will reach the block that can return EXTERNAL_PREREQUISITES_NOT_MET only if the input `dwc:countryCode` contains a value.
-This deviation from the logical sequence implied by the `Specification` (EXTERNAL_PREREQUISITES_NOT_MET if the `bdq:SourceAuthority` is not available; INTERNAL_PREREQUISITES_NOT_MET if the `dwc:countryCode` was EMPTY;) is perfectly acceptable, for the case of network resources being evaluated later in the `Implementation` than other conditions.
+Note that this implementation will reach the block that can return EXTERNAL_PREREQUISITES_NOT_MET only if the input `dwc:countryCode` contains a value.
+This deviation from the logical sequence implied by the `Specification` (EXTERNAL_PREREQUISITES_NOT_MET if the `bdq:SourceAuthority` is not available; INTERNAL_PREREQUISITES_NOT_MET if the `dwc:countryCode` was EMPTY;) is perfectly acceptable, for the case of network resources being evaluated later in the implementation than other conditions.

-Below is pseudocode for a similar `Implementation` as a method on a Darwin Core domain object, less general, and more tightly bound to the domain concept, but making the concern of correctly binding input data to domain concepts not a concern of the Test.
+Below is pseudocode for a similar implementation as a method on a Darwin Core domain object, less general, and more tightly bound to the domain concept, but making the concern of correctly binding input data to domain concepts not a concern of the Test.

 ```
     class flatDarwinCore {